SharePoint/sp-dev-training-spfx-getting-started/Demos/02-setup-env/README.md

-# DEMO: Setup your local SPFx Developer Environment
+# DEMO: Configure your SharePoint Framework development environment

-This completed project is the result of the lab exercise **Setup your local SPFx Developer Environment** that is referenced in the [README](../../README.md) in this repo.
+This completed project is the result of the lab exercise **Configure your SharePoint Framework development environment** that is referenced in the [README](../../README.md) in this repo.

 ## Prerequisites